nnamratha/new_proj/1_Requirements/Readme.md

 ## Where:

-It can be used anywhere to do calculTIONS.
+It can be used anywhere to do calculations.

 ## How: